miklevin/Pipulate.com/software.md

 #### Ah-Ha Moment Required

-> If this sounds like blah blah blah, get JupyterLab installed on your machine
+> If this sounds like blah blah blah, <a href="https://mikelev.in/ux">get JupyterLab installed</a>
-> right now and test this.
+> on your machine right now and test this.
 You need this Ah-Ha! moment to proceed.

 #### Let Spiderman Explain